Education

 Children attend a schooling center in an excessive-danger location of Tegucigalpa, Honduras. © UNHCR/Santiago Escobar-Jaramillo

-The first takeaway from the survey turned into that educators have got nowhere to show while confronted with threats, sexual harassment, extortion, and bodily attack.
-“The factor we heard first, after which heard over and over once more, is that instructors experience like they’re on my own like they haven’t anyone backing them,” says Lorena Nieto, UNHCR’s safety officer in Honduras.
+The first takeaway from the survey is that educators have nowhere to show while confronted with threats, sexual harassment, extortion, and bodily attacks.
+“The factor we heard first, after which heard over and over once more, is that instructors experience like they’re on my own, like they haven’t anyone backing them,” says Lorena Nieto, UNHCR’s safety officer in Honduras.

 Rodriguez says reporting college students to police is not a choice as she puts herself and her complete school at risk.
 It could be a death sentence, even supposing their gang involvement was forced.